Aldo de Nigris: 2011 CONCACAF Gold Cup

 De Nigris was named in the 23-man squad to participate in the CONCACAF Gold Cup.
 On 5 June he scored the second goal in the 5–0 over El Salvador after coming on as a substitute in the second-half.
 On 9 June de Nigris again scored after coming off the bench in a 5–0 win over Cuba.
 Three days later, he would score again coming on in the second half in the quarter-final match against Guatemala.
 After Mexico and Honduras held each other to a 0–0 draw in the semi-final match, de Nigris opened the score in the first half of extra-time, heading in a corner kick.
 Mexico would win the match 2–0, thus advancing to the final.

 Personal life

 Aldo is the youngest of three brothers.
-They grew up in he south side of Monterrey.
+They grew up on the south side of Monterrey.
 His oldest brother, "Poncho" de Nigris, is a TV host and influencer.
 His other brother, the late Antonio "Toño" de Nigris, was also a footballer who played for CF Monterrey and the Mexico national team as well.
 On 15 November 2009, Antonio died from a heart attack at the age of 31 in Greece while playing for AEL.
-His family is Italian on his father side.
+His family is Italian on his father's side.